Nuisances & Complaints

 Making a Complaint

 You can make a complaint by contacting Council or lodging a request online.
-Please note that if it is urgent, or after business hours, you must call Council directly.
+If your request is urgent or after business hours, please call Council directly.

 All animal complaints require that you provide the following information: